Krishnanand2517/whitecarrot-assignment/README.md

 Before getting started, make sure you have Node.js and npm (Node Package Manager) installed on your machine.

+Also, you need to setup the authentication flow in Supabase and Google Cloud Platform.
+For help, follow the instructions in [this blog post](https://www.hemantasundaray.com/blog/implement-google-signin-nextjs-supabase-auth).

 ### Installing & Usage

 1. Clone the repository to your local machine: